Daily · Free tool

 Why does the cut-out have a halo around the subject?

 The background tolerance is set too low.
-Raise the tolerance slider by ~10, or click directly on the halo colour to add it as another background sample, then re-run.
+Raise the tolerance slider by ~10, or use Pick bg colour to click directly on the halo colour and re-run Auto erase.
+A small edge feather (6-12 px) also helps blend the boundary.

 Will this work on outdoor or busy-background photos?

 Best results come from photos with a plain wall, seamless studio backdrop or solid colour.
-Outdoor photos with sky + trees + buildings need a heavy tolerance and usually some touch-up after — it is a colour-based eraser, not an AI subject-segmentation model.
+For outdoor / busy photos the brush + rect-erase tools do the heavy lifting — it is a colour-based eraser with manual touch-up, not an AI subject-segmentation model.

 Can I save with a white or sky-blue background for an Indian govt form?